 The following describes the criteria and procedures used to register biological safety officers in Canada.
+This is a designation that falls under CABS-ACSB and is not linked to the Human Pathogens and Toxins Act/Regulations.

 Background

 In Canada, work with biological material and microorganisms is regulated primarily by two agencies: the Public Health Agency of Canada (PHAC) and the Canadian Food Inspection Agency (CFIA).
 Practitioners of biosafety come from many different disciplines, and there is a need for someone to oversee each institution's biohazards operations and ensure compliance with legislation.
 These responsibilities are performed by biosafety officers (BSO) [or biosafety professionals (BSP)].
 In recent years, the field of biosafety has become better defined, and many institutions have recognized the need for BSOs overseeing biohazard activities to be educated and competent in many fields of work and research.